 And Dipti Dhondarkar (Electrical Engineer) studied the area calculations completed by last year’s Intern Team for room lighting and began calculations for number of lamps for the rooms as seen here:

-Iris Hsu (Industrial Designer), also continued exploring recycled pipe shelving options for the Duplicable City Center library.
+Iris Hsu (Industrial Designer), also continued exploring recycled pipe shelving options for the Duplicable City Center library, integrating the concept of an ecological tipping point for an abundant future.
 What you see here is round #7 of this work appropriately adjusting the shelves to only occupy the lower 7 feet of the 13′ walls in this room, and then exploring more designs along with ways to fill the space above the shelving.

-Behind the scenes Mike Hogan (Automation Systems Developer and Business Systems Consultant) and Lucas Tsutsui da Silva (4th-year Computer Engineering Student) started testing the Control Systems microcontroller input.
+Behind the scenes Mike Hogan (Automation Systems Developer and Business Systems Consultant) and Lucas Tsutsui da Silva (4th-year Computer Engineering Student) started testing the Control Systems microcontroller input, incorporating the concept of reaching an ecological tipping point for an abundant future.
 Here is a picture from the weekly development call.

 One Community is moving towards an ecological tipping point for an abundant future through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needs, Community, and making a difference in the world: